AHA BLS For Healthcare Providers Renewal Course (INCLUDES Provider Manual E-Book) - 2025 Guidelines

 Personal Protective Equipment

 Personal protective equipment (PPE) is equipment worn to help protect the rescuer from health or safety risks.
-PPE will vary based on situatins and protocols.
+PPE will vary based on situations and protocols.
 It can include a combination of items such as

 -Medical gloves